SupreetTadeparti/ConstelGuessr/README.md

 ## Usage

-1. Draw your constellation by clicking to add stars and connecting them.
+1. Draw your constellation by clicking to add stars
+2. Click an existing star to select it
+3. Hold Shift and click another star to connect them with a line
-2. Click "Predict" and see which constellation the AI thinks you drew!
+4. Click "Predict" and see which constellation the AI thinks you drew!
-3. Use the music controls for a relaxing experience.
+5. Use the music controls for a relaxing experience.